mixxxdj/manual/source/chapters/library.rst

 of different ways to do so.
 Note that some information can not be edited, such as bitrate, size, length, type, filename, and location.

-.. note:: Mixxx does not support editing the metadata of many tracks at a time
-          (bulk editing).

 .. warning:: Mixxx won't touch your audio files by default.
 Changes to a track's
              metadata will be saved to the Mixxx library, but **not** to the track itself.